• Skip to primary navigation

 Firstly, prepare the filling.
 You will need two large bowls for this: one for the whipping cream and one of the mascarpone.

-In the first bowl, combine the mascarpone, lemon curd, lemon juice, grated lemon zest, limoncello, and vanilla.
+In the first bowl, combine the mascarpone, lemon curd, lemon juice, grated lemon zest, and limoncello.
 In the second bowl combine the cold whipping cream and powdered sugar.
 Beat the mascarpone to combine and whip the cream to stiff peaks.

 Next, fold the whipping cream into the mascarpone mixture.
 You don't need to be super gentle with this process.
 Mix to combine.